This section is designed to assist clubs with information and resources necessary to fulfill the requirements of BC Archery programs.

 This can be obtained in a number of ways.

-- in person at your local law enforcement office (for a fee),
+- in person at your local law enforcement office (may require a fee to be paid),

 - by completing a Consent to Criminal Record Check--this can only be done if you will see the President or Executive Director IN PERSON as your identification will need to be seen and verified (this method is free--contact the Executive Director for more information),